stacks-network/stacks-core/blockstack_cli/docs/openbazaar.md

 ## Step 2:  Add an OpenBazaar Account

-The second step is to create an OpenBazaar account for your profile, if you haven't done so already via [Onename](https://onename.com).
+The second step is to create an OpenBazaar account for your profile (the [Onename](https://onename.com) app also enabled to link your OpenBazaar GUID).
 The command to do so is:

 ```
     $ blockstack put_account "<BLOCKSTACK ID>" "openbazaar" "<YOUR OB GUID>" "<URL TO YOUR STORE>"